Dirac231/EXP101/LESSON 2/README.md

 ## Security Measures

-There are various protections that make the exploitation of a stack overflow more difficult, i am going to briefly discuss what they do leaving the attack details for later exercises:
+There are various protections that make the exploitation of a stack overflow more difficult, let's discuss them briefly together with their bypass, as they will be the topic of the next exercise file:

 - NX Bit
   - When set to `1`, the stack becomes a non-executable region.
 Meaning that even if you overwrite the `RIP` register, extra code after that register will not get executed.